 Memorial Drive connects many of the city’s most important historical and cultural institutions and neighborhoods.
 Decades of planning and investment, both public and private, have laid the foundation for what can become the most distinctive urban corridor in the City.
-Memorial Drive Atlanta aims to realize this potential through its work on the following areas:
+Memorial Drive Corridor aims to realize this potential through its work on the following areas:

 Movement: Making the Memorial Drive corridor an inviting public space that serves as a safer and more efficient connection among communities for all people, including motorists, pedestrians, cyclists, and transit users